BOOST Pharma – Treating the untreatable

 There is no cure, no treatment.
 To date, there is no EMA and FDA approved therapy.

-BOOST Pharma was founded based science of the Karolinska Institutet, which is a world-leader in cell therapy research.
-BOOST Pharma is developing a cell therapy treatment for Osteogenesis Imperfecta (OI) using mesenchymal stem cells (MSC).
+BOOST Pharma was founded based on science from Karolinska Institutet, Sweden, a world-leader in cell therapy research.
+BOOST Pharma is developing a cell therapy treatment, called BP-1, for Osteogenesis Imperfecta (OI) using Mesenchymal Stem Cells (MSC).

 Technology

-BOOST Pharma is developing a first-in-class therapy to treat Osteogenesis Imperfecta.
-This treatment is based on novel Mesenchymal Stem Cells (MSC), with high bone-forming capabilities – dubbed BOOST Cells.
+BOOST Pharma is developing a first-in-class therapy to treat Osteogenesis Imperfecta (OI).
+This therapy, BP-1, is based on novel Mesenchymal Stem Cells (MSC) with high bone-forming capabilities.

-In mice models, BOOST Cells has shown that cell therapy leads to higher calcium deposition, higher alkaline phosphatase activity, and a high ectopic bone formation.
+In mice models, BP-1 has shown that cell therapy leads to higher calcium deposition, higher alkaline phosphatase activity, and a high ectopic bone formation.

-Once injected, these BOOST Cells will migrate to the bone of patients with OI, where they will engraft and start bone formation.
-BOOST Pharma has human proof-of-concept studies from four children with Type III and IV OI that were treated with BOOST Cell therapy and have been followed for years up to adolescence.
+Once injected, cells will migrate to the bone of patients with OI, where they will engraft and start bone formation.
+BOOST Pharma obtained human proof-of-concept for BP-1 after four children with Type III and IV OI were treated; the children have been followed for years up to adolescence.

-BOOST Cell therapy starts already at the prenatal stage, when OI is first diagnosed, or as early as possible after the child is born.
-By treating this early, BOOST Pharma is addressing the disease at the earliest possible stage, increasing the benefits for the patient in later years.
-The Boost Cells are given as one prenatal infusion dose.
-Postnatally, treatment schemes will vary from patient to patient, but a typical treatment scheme, such as used in the Phase I/II BOOSTB4 trial, will typically involve postnatal infusions of BOOST Cells every 4 month during childhood and early adolescence.
+BP-1 therapy starts already at the prenatal stage, when OI is first diagnosed, or as early as possible after the child is born.
+By treating this early, BOOST Pharma is addressing the disease at the earliest possible stage, thereby increasing the treatment benefits for the patient in later years, such as strong bones and possibly improved lung function.
+A typical treatment scheme for BP-1, such as used in the Phase I/II BOOSTB4 trial, are infusions of every 4 month for one year, i.e. directly after the diagnosis for OI has been made.
 Patients will be monitored to see, if they follow their normal growth curve and they are monitored for occurence of bone fractures.

-- Mar 2020: First patient dosed in Phase I/II BOOSTB4 trial
+- Mar 2020: First patient dosed with BP-1 in Phase I/II BOOSTB4 trial

 - Dec 2021: Orphan Drug Designation in EU